 There is something to behold around every corner at Thornewood.

 A priceless collection of rare artwork, hand painted onto glass surrounded by panes of crystal, are mounted in windows throughout the estate.
-You should be looking through them when the snow is falling, it's magnificent!
-Created in the 15th to 17th centuries, they were previously owned by an English duke who spent 40 years collecting the chards and panels of lost art.
+Created between the 15th and 17th centuries, they were previously owned by an English duke who spent 40 years collecting the shards and panels of lost art.

-The staircase as well as the doors were hand hewn from 500-year-old ancient English oak and are held together by wood dowels.
+The staircase and the enormous front doors were hand-hewn from 500-year-old ancient English oak and are held together by wood dowels.

-Beautifully sculpted fountains, located in the circular drive and sunken gardens, are the focal points of our statuary collection, which includes many pieces, including the "Kingsale Hounds," the only pair of these statues in the United States.
+Beautifully sculpted fountains, located in the circular drive and sunken gardens, are the focal points of our statuary collection, which includes many pieces, including the "Kingsdale Hounds," the only set of these statues in the United States.

 The suites are luxuriously appointed and elegantly decorated, filled with antiques and historical pieces.